tusharsaran/datastructures/Tree/Readme.md

 <br>

-- <b>Complete Binary Tree<b> : A tree in which all the levels are filled except the last level and in the last level all the left nodes are filled.
+- <b>Complete Binary Tree</b> : A tree in which all the levels are filled except the last level and in the last level all the left nodes are filled.

   <br>